pytest-docker-compose/pytest-docker-compose/README.rst

     See `Configuration Options`_ for more information on using configuration files to modify pytest behavior.

+For more examples on how to use this plugin look at the testing suite of this plugin itself!
+It will give you some examples for configuring pytest.ini and how to use the different fixtures to run docker containers.

 .. _Configuration Options: https://docs.pytest.org/en/latest/customize.html#adding-default-options
 .. _Docker: https://www.docker.com/